-Is the State's E&T program administered at the State or county level?
+b) Is the State's E&T program administered at the State or county level?

-Florida's SNAP E&T Program is administered at the State level.
+Florida's SNAP E&T program is administered at the State level.

-(For county-administered States only) Describe how counties share information with the State agency (e.g. county E&T plans), and how the State agency monitors county operations.
+c) (For county-administered States only) Describe how counties share information with the State agency (e.g. county E&T plans), and how the State agency monitors county operations.

-Provide the geographic areas of the State where the E&T program operates, and describe the rationale for this selection.
+d) Provide the geographic areas of the State where the E&T program operates, and describe the rationale for this selection.
 Designate which areas, if any, operate mandatory E&T programs.

-Florida operates statewide as a mandatory E&T program to assist ABAWDs in gaining skills, training, and/or work experience that will increase their ability to obtain employment.
-Florida is exploring the expansion of its SNAP E&T program through third party partnerships during FY 2023.
+Florida will operate a statewide mandatory E&T program to ABAWDs and individuals subject to general work requirements between the ages of 18 and 59 who do not have children under age 18 in the home and do not meet an exemption.
+Florida will continue to explore the expansion of its SNAP E&T program through third party partnerships during FFY2024.
 Florida's mandatory SNAP E&T program covers all 67 counties operating under 24 LWDBs.
-Florida believes that the mandatory SNAP E&T program increases the state's capacity to help ABAWDs reduce periods of unemployment and disconnection from the labor market, in addition to connecting participants to workforce programs, training providers, employers, and other resources offered through community-based partners.
+Florida believes that the mandatory SNAP E&T program increases the state's capacity to help participants reduce periods of unemployment and disconnection from the labor market, in addition to connecting participants to workforce programs, training providers, employers, and other resources offered through community-based partners.